 director / writer / producer

-A musician from an early age, Adams spent his youth playing guitar and bass in rock bands, studying classical cello and composition, playing in the Cabrillo College Orchestra, and studying gamelan music with Lou Harrison.
-He then spent 12 years performing, touring, and recording albums with ensemble Zdrastvootie, which has 5 full length albums on the Holy Mountain and American Grizzly labels.
-In 2009 he shifted his focus to filmmaking, learning the craft firsthand by working on sets with the Northwest Film Center in Portland, Oregon and making his own personal, non-narrative Super 8 and 16mm shorts.
-In 2012, Adams co-wrote and directed his first feature film, The Cedars, a neorealistic snapshot of Central Californian working class life, which was shown as an official selection at the Manhattan Film Festival and the Santa Cruz Film Festival in 2014.
-In late 2014, Adams moved to New York to study at The New School and embark on writing his next feature film, “No Volveré,” which is now in pre-production in Santa Cruz, CA.
+A musician from an early age, Drew spent his youth playing guitar and bass in rock bands, studying classical cello and composition, playing in the Cabrillo College Orchestra, and studying gamelan music with Lou Harrison.
+He then spent 12 years performing, touring, and recording albums with the ensemble, Zdrastvootie, which has 5 full-length albums on the Holy Mountain and American Grizzly labels.
+In 2009, he shifted his focus to filmmaking.
+After working on sets with the Northwest Film Center in Portland, Drew began making his own non-narrative Super 8 and 16mm shorts.
+In 2012, he co-wrote and directed his first feature film, The Cedars, a neorealist snapshot of Central Californian working-class life (Official selection: Manhattan Film Festival, Santa Cruz Film Festival, 2014).
+Drew moved to New York in late 2014 to study screenwriting at The New School which led to the screenplay for No Volveré.
+He now resides in Asheville, NC.

 director of photography

 Having received his BA in Cinematography in 2011, Daniel went on to photograph his first feature project, The Cedars, with Drew the following year.
 A lifelong lover of skateboarding and verité street photography, Daniel began to experiment with celluloid in the early 2000s to document the lifestyle.
 He has photographed and written for several print publications including Thrasher and graduated from Emerson College in 2011 with a BA in Cinematography.
 Daniel currently lives and works in Long Beach, CA where he shoots and works on music videos, commercials, and narrative films.